jupyterhub/jupyterhub/docs/source/reference/oauth.md

 ### Key OAuth terms

 - **provider** the entity responsible for managing.
-  JupyterHub is _always_ an oauth provider for its components.
+  JupyterHub is _always_ an oauth provider for JupyterHub's components.
   When OAuthenticator is used, an external service, such as GitHub or KeyCloak, is also an oauth provider.
 - **client** An entity that requests OAuth tokens on a user's behalf.
   JupyterHub _services_ or single-user _servers_ are OAuth clients of the JupyterHub _provider_.
   When OAuthenticator is used, JupyterHub is itself also an OAuth _client_ for the external oauth _provider_, e.g. GitHub.
-- **browser** A user's web browser, which makes requests and stores things like cookies to
+- **browser** A user's web browser, which makes requests and stores things like cookies
 - **token** The secret value used to represent a user's authorization.
-This is the final product of the OAuth process
+This is the final product of the OAuth process.

 ### The oauth flow

-OAuth flow is what we call the sequence of HTTP requests involved in authenticating a user and issuing a token.
+OAuth flow is what we call the sequence of HTTP requests involved in authenticating a user and issuing a token, ultimately used for authorized access to a service or single-user server.

 It generally goes like this:

+#### Oauth request and redirect
 1. A _browser_ makes an HTTP request to an oauth _client_.
 2. There are no credentials, so the client _redirects_ the browser to an "authorize" page on the oauth _provider_ with some extra information:
    - the oauth **client id** of the client itself